TwitterFacebookpinterest

 According to Roskosmos, the development work on the Mir orbital complex began in 1976 and involved 280 organizations with 20 different Soviet ministries.

-Although the core module, known in the industry by its production designation, 17KS, closely resembled two previous Soviet space stations -- Salyut-6 and Salyut-7 it was a major departure from the latter.
-Since most of the payload of the future station was expected to be placed onboard "add-on" modules, the core itself was free from a huge science instrument section filling most of the volume inside two previous orbital labs.
-Available space on Mir's core was used to fit two tiny but comfortable crewmember cabins, each featuring a window!
+Since most of the payload of the future station was expected to be placed onboard "add-on" modules, the core itself was freed from a huge science instrument section, which used to fill most of the volume inside all previous Salyut labs.
+Newly available space on Mir's core was used to fit two tiny but comfortable crewmember cabins, each featuring a window!

 The Mir's launch also marked the new approach to the informational policy in space.
 The launch of the first crew onboard Mir was announced in advance, the first case in the Soviet spaceflight, which did not involve foreign cosmonauts.